 - 12 Month Equal Pay Offer: 0% APR until paid in full.
 With the first three financing offers, you only have to pay the minimum due each month.
 As long as you pay the balance in full before the promotional period ends, no interest will accrue.
 With the 12-month Equal Pay offer, you have to make 12 equal payments consecutively to wipe out your balance in order to dodge the interest charges.

 The Amazon Store card has no annual fee.
-One thing worth noting, however, is the variable Annual Percentage Rate (APR) for purchases, it’s currently set at 26.24%, which is fairly steep.
+One thing worth noting, however, is the variable Annual Percentage Rate (APR) for purchases, is fairly steep.
 If you have a balance that isn’t eligible for 0% financing, paying it off could get very expensive once the interest is tacked on.

 When you apply for a new Amazon credit card, you’re eligible for a $10 Amazon.com gift card.
 This one-time limited bonus reward is loaded onto your Amazon.com account automatically once you’re approved.